dreslan/tonycoppola.net/content/about/_index.md

 Recently, I've had a growing interest in the field of AI safety and alignment.

-To motivate this interest, consider the following quote by Nick Bostrom:
+To motivate this interest, consider the following quote by Nick Bostrom from his paper, [The Vulnerable World Hypothesis](https://nickbostrom.com/papers/vulnerable.pdf):

 > "One way of looking at human creativity is as a process of pulling balls out of a giant urn.
 The balls represent possible ideas, discoveries, technological inventions...
 What we haven't extracted, so far, is a black ball: a technology that invariably or by default destroys the civilization that invents it."